Detecting and Eliminating Quantum Noise of Quantum Measurements: Quantum noise detection

 \subsubsection{Concrete case}

-Although Proposition~\ref{prop:completeness} ensures that any quantum POVM can in principle be detected by some quantum noise witness, the difficult task remains to construct good witnesses that can detect as many quantum POVMs as possible.
+Although Proposition~\ref{prop:completeness} ensures that any quantum noise in POVM can in principle be detected by some quantum noise witness, the challenge lies in constructing good witnesses that can detect as many quantum POVMs as possible.
 In this section, we specialize a probe state and introduce a single-parameter quantum noise witness family that can quantitatively gauge the quantum noise strength of quantum POVMs.

 We first define the following $n$-qubit maximally coherent quantum state

 where the single-qubit state $\ket{+_\theta}$ is defined as

 and can be obtained by applying the Hadamard gate followed by a phase shift gate $R_\theta:= $.
 Using $\Phi_\theta$ as a probe state, the induced quantum noise witnesses have the form